Dudeiebot/leetcode/tome.md

-Just tome.md for my all everything into into
+Just tome.md for my all everything into

 So here basically we have the algorith for leetcode and some explainantion following them